I have been involved in trading and in investing in stocks for four decades. I enjoy learning and writing about financial topics.

 There are inexpensive stocks that appear “cheap” based on the nominal price they trade at (stocks that trade under $10 per share), but have little to no potential to increase substantially in price over time, because little to no earnings growth is projected for them, and thus they have high PEG ratios.
 Stocks that have high PEG ratios well above the 1.0 threshold are often value traps.
 Unless they have compelling turnaround stories that will likely increase their earnings in the future, these high PEG ratio stocks should be avoided by those looking for value stocks to invest in.

-To find truly undervalued stocks to invest, figure out their current PE ratio and the earnings growth rate that stock analysts are expecting going forward.
+To find truly undervalued stocks to invest in, figure out their current PE ratio and the earnings growth rate that stock analysts are expecting going forward.
 Then, use these numbers to calculate the PEG ratio for the stocks you are considering investing in.
 If a stock has a PEG ratio that comes in well below 1.0, it has a good chance of moving higher.
 Investors love companies that have strong earnings growth.
 Money is likely to come in and bid the stock’s price up as higher earnings are reported each quarter.

 © 2018 John Coviello